The protocol

 Generated by SoliVana AI · The protocol adapts to your wearable data in the membership tier.

-I'd tried Calm, Headspace, Oura, three different sleep stories.
-Nothing changed my actual sleep.
-The window calculation in week one made me realize I'd been spending nine hours in bed for six hours of sleep.
-By week three the sleep was holding without effort.
+Tried Calm, Headspace, Oura, three different sleep stories.
+Nothing changed actual sleep.
+Then the week-one window calculation made the math obvious: nine hours in bed, six hours of sleep.
+The protocol compresses the window before it expands it.

 Wearable integration